In order to follow the examples in this documentation, you should have the latest version of

 To list your current extensions, run the following command in a terminal shell:

 $ jupyter labextension list

-plotly extensions, run the following commands in a terminal shell before reinstalling them by following the instructions in the Getting Started guide:
+To uninstall your Plotly extensions, run the following commands in a terminal shell before reinstalling them by following the instructions in the Getting Started guide:

 $ jupyter labextension uninstall jupyterlab-plotly $ jupyter labextension uninstall plotlywidget